Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions

 To further clarify this point, we performed magnetic field measurements at fixed values of $I_2$, sweeping $I_1$ and varying the out-of-plane magnetic field, $B$.
-The resulting interference patterns on these devices show a non-convex pattern, as can be seen in Figure~\ref{3tjj_map} \textbf{b} in the transition from the superconducting state to the normal state.
-At $I_1\sim 0$, another resonance with finite differential resistance is present that appears to taper to $I_1=0$ near $B=0$.
-Such non-convex diffraction patterns in two-terminal devices have been interpreted as a signature of the $0-\pi$ Josephson current-phase relation (C$\Phi$R)~\cite{bulaevskii1978,weides2006,frolov2006,Kang2022}.
-This is the first clear experimental detection of the recently proposed $\pi$-shifted quartet transport in MTJJs~\cite{Freyn2011,Melin2023,Melin2023_3tjj,melin2023magnetointerferometry,Jonckheere2023}.
-Previous experimental evidence of quartet transport~\cite{Cohen2018,Huang2022} is in the non-equilibrium regime at finite voltages, however some of the differential resistance map signature can be due to the correlated phase dynamics in the circuit model and may not necessarily be due to quartets~\cite{Arnault2022}.
-However, to our knowledge there are no theoretical models that can explain the $\pi$-shifted supercurrent in a multi-terminal Josephson junctions, other than multi-terminal couplings.
+For $I_2=0$, the resulting interference patterns on these devices show a non-convex pattern, i.e. critical current increases with magnetic field for small $B$, as can be seen in Figure~\ref{3tjj_map}\textbf{c} in the transition from the superconducting state to the normal state.
+At $I_1\sim 0$, a feature with finite differential resistance is present that converges toward $I_1=0$ near $B=0$.
+Such non-convex diffraction patterns in two-terminal devices have been interpreted as a signature of the $0-\pi$ C$\varphi$R~\cite{bulaevskii1978,weides2006,frolov2006,Kang2022}, further suggesting the existence of $\pi$-shifted harmonic in our device.

-To understand the transport properties of the differential resistance map and $0-\pi$ supercurrent, we model our device's Josephson energy including terms corresponding to both two-terminal and three-terminal processes as shown in Equation~\ref{cpr_mtjj}.
-Terms containing only two-phase variables result from two-terminal processes that can be understood in terms of the semiclassical RCSJ network model, as discussed in Refs.~\cite{Gino2020,graziano2022}.
-The superconducting arms appear when a single Josephson junction present between any pair of terminals is superconducting.
+To understand the transport properties of the differential resistance map and $0-\pi$ C$\varphi$R, we model our device's Josephson energy including terms corresponding to both the usual two-terminal process, with energy $E_J$, and a three-terminal process, with energy $E'_J$, as shown in Equation~\ref{cpr_mtjj}.
+In the presence of only the two-terminal process, the device can be modeled as a semi-classical resistively and capacitively shunted junction (RCSJ) network model, as discussed in Refs.~\cite{Gino2020,graziano2022}.
+The superconducting arms in the phase diagram appear when a single Josephson junction present between any pair of terminals is superconducting.
 The slopes of these superconducting arms in the $I_1$-$I_2$ plane can be understood by the resistor network model presented in Refs.~\cite{Gino2020,graziano2022,Gupta2023}.